yudhistirael/image_random_generator/README.md

 # 🎨 Immersive Random Image Viewer

 A minimalist Flutter application that fetches random images and adapts the UI color scheme in real-time based on the image's dominant colors.
 Built with performance and user experience in mind.
+Implemented custom pixel-based color extraction algorithm using Isolates (compute) for performance, ensuring the UI thread never drops frames during calculation.

 <p align="center">
   <img src="SS.gif" alt="App Demo" width="250" />